amonradev/oby-system/readme.md

 And that's it, the project is ready and running on your localhost 🚀

-If you want to test and/or see test coverage 👩‍💻
+If you want to test and see test coverage 👩‍💻
-Run yarn test & yarn coverage
+Run yarn test